 I graduated into watercolour painting from a background of drawing.
 I believe firmly that drawing is the foundation of good art, unless it’s totally abstract.
 My drawings understandably, were of architectural subjects in the early days.
 Then, gradually I began adding a colour wash here and there, and this developed further until the drawing, although still there, became less dominant, finally receding behind the colour.

-I much prefer painting “en plein air”, the painter’s term for “on-the-spot”.
-Somehow the “plein air” painting has a flavour that seems to be missing from a painting made from photographs.
-Sometimes I’ll do a colour sketch on site and later produce a painting from the sketch in the comfort of the studio, maybe using photographs as references.
+I used to prefer always painting “en plein air”, the painter’s term for “on-the-spot”.
+“Plein air” painting sometimes has a flavour that might sometimes be missing from a painting made from photographs.
+Occasionally I’ll do a sketch on site and later produce a painting from the sketch in the comfort of the studio, maybe using photographs as references.

 People often ask “How long did it take you to do that one?”
 Usually I have no idea.
 I have written the starting time in the margin of the painting, and then lost track of time, forgetting to note the time when I pack up.
 A typical on-site painting however, might take anything from two to three hours, give or take an hour, or as long as the ageing body can bear to sit in one spot.